birbmaaan/appcues_demo_app/README.md

 When working in the terminal, you'll want to make sure you're in your demo project folder.
 If you're running a local server for local host, I recommend opening a second terminal for pushing changes to Github.

 ### Create your Github repository

+#### change this to only use change origin,  say it's an empty repo
 Following the [directions](https://docs.github.com/en/get-started/quickstart/create-a-repo) on Github, create a new repository to hold your demo app's files.
-You don't need to create a new README or gitignore.
-You'll want to follow the steps for pushing an existing repository from the command line.
+You don't need to create a new README, gitignore, or license.
+You'll want to follow the steps for pushing an existing repository from the command line, with one small change:

-If you receive `error: remote origin already exists.`, you'll first need to change the origin by running the command `git remote set-url origin <remote_url>`.
-The remote_url should be your Github repository URL.
+`git remote set-url origin <repo_url>` instead of `git remote add origin <repo_url>` `git branch -M main`
+`git push -u origin main`

+The first time you try to push code from your computer to Github, you will need to verify your Github credentials.
+In the terminal, it will ask for first your username, and then your password.
+Your username is straightforward enough.

+Earlier this year, however, Github changed its verification requirements from password to token-based (check out [this article](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) if you're interested in reading more about it).
+Long-story short, instead of using your password here, you will first need to generate a personal access token following [these directions](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/).
+Once you have your token, paste it into the password field prompt in your terminal.
+Note that the characters entered into this field are invisible.

 When you visit your repo page in Github, you should now see all your files present.
 Whenever you make any changes to the files, you'll want to make sure to push all these changes to the Github-hosted version so they match up.
 The 3 basic commands you'll want to use are: